Quikii/Ollama-run-async/ReadME.md

 3. Those chunks are injected as “Context:” system messages before your user prompt, grounding the LLM’s answer in your corpus.
 4. This both improves factuality and lets you trace exactly which snippets (and their metadata) influenced each response.

-The functions included in the RAG part of the package let you simply build your own retriever database and then include in the `run_analysis()` pipeline:
+The functions included in the Async-RAG part of the package let you simply build your own retriever database and then include in the `run_analysis()` pipeline:
 1. **`build_retriever()`**: A synchronous helper that ingests your PDFs and/or CSVs, splits them into overlapping chunks (either fixed‐size or sentence‐aware), embeds each chunk via Ollama (or any provided embedder), and builds a FAISS or Chroma vector index.

 2. **`build_retriever_async()`**: An async version of the above—ideal in Jupyter or any `async` workflow.
 It batches your texts into large embed requests (configurable via `batch_size`) and throttles concurrency (`max_concurrency`) to maximize throughput while avoiding overload.